amir-abdi/amir-abdi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 <br>
-I'm a Machine Learning Scientist, former Dental Surgeon (no kidding), and Vanier Scholar of Canada.
+I'm a Machine Learning Scientist, enjoy building/hacking no matter what, former Dental Surgeon (no kidding), and Vanier Scholar of Canada.

 These days
 - **Principal Applied Scientist** at [Microsoft](https://www.linkedin.com/company/microsoft/) where I spend most of my Machine Learning cycles.